Interpersonal Communication: Types, Examples, & Tips

 Imagine presenting a groundbreaking idea with stumbling sentences and mumbled jargon.
 Or delivering a heartfelt apology with a sarcastic tone.

 The right words, spoken persuasively, can build bridges, inspire action, and mend torn bonds.
-Remember, a well-placed "wow" can be as impactful as a grandiloquent speech.
+A well-placed "wow" can be as impactful as a grandiloquent speech.

 2. Listening